Jeff5trick/PointShuffler/README.md

 # PointShuffler
-This is the code of paper "PointShuffler: Accelerating Point Cloud Neural Networks on General-Purpose GPUs"
+This is the code of paper "PointShuffler: Accelerating Point Cloud Neural Networks on General-Purpose GPUs".
+We integrate all our proposed CUDA operators as PyTorch extensions and release our pre-trained weight at path ```/log/classification/pointnet2_cls_ssg/checkpoints```.

 ## Install
 The latest codes are tested on CUDA 11.8  Python 3.8 and Pytorch 2.1